 - Reservoir dam and intake

-- Water treatment plant (initial capacity of 70 to 140 MGD – million gallons per day)
+- Water treatment plant (initial capacity of 70 MGD – million gallons per day)

 - Roadway improvements and bridge